Leviathan (locomotive)

-The Leviathan, officially known as Central Pacific #63, was a 4-4-0 steam locomotive owned by the Central Pacific Railroad.
+The Leviathan, officially known as Central Pacific #63, is a 4-4-0 steam locomotive owned by the Central Pacific Railroad.
 It was notable for helping construct the First transcontinental railroad before hauling Leland Stanford's special train, which was then passed on to sister engine #60, the Jupiter, to take part in the railroad's completion in 1869.

-The Leviathan was built in September 1868 by the Schenectady Locomotive Works in New York, along with four other identical engines, numbered 60, 61, 62, and 84, respectively named the Jupiter, Storm, Whirlwind, and Gazelle.
+The Leviathan was built in September 1868 by the Schenectady Locomotive Works in New York, along with three other identical engines, numbered 60, 61, and 62, respectively named the Jupiter, Storm, and Whirlwind.
 These were dismantled and sailed to San Francisco, California, before being sent to the Central Pacific headquarters in Sacramento for reassembly.
-They were all commissioned into service on March 20, 1869.
+The Jupiter was the first to be commissioned into service on March 20, 1869, followed by the Whirlwind on April 4 of that year, and the Storm and Leviathan entered service the following day, April 5, 1869.

 Original engine

-The Leviathan was put to work in operating passenger, general goods, and construction trains on the farthest end of the Central Pacific Railroad’s line in Utah, just miles from the Union Pacific Railroad’s own end of line.
-One month after being commissioned into service, the Leviathan made history by hauling Governor Leland Stanford's special train to Camp Victory in Toano, Nevada, and from there, it was picked up by sister engine, the Jupiter and taken to the ceremony in Promontory.
+The Leviathan was used on passenger, general goods, and construction trains on the farthest end of the Central Pacific Railroad’s line in Utah, just miles from the Union Pacific Railroad’s own end of line.
+One month after entering service, the Leviathan made history by hauling Governor Leland Stanford's special train to Camp Victory in Toano, Nevada, and from there it was picked up by sister engine Jupiter and taken to the ceremony in Promontory.

 After the ceremony, the Leviathan found itself in more regular usage on the Central Pacific.
-In the early 1870s, the railroad had gave up naming their engines, and the Leviathan name was dropped, and the engine was simply known as CP #63.
-When the Southern Pacific Railroad seized control of Central Pacific Railroad, CP #63 was renumbered and modified beyond recognition, including a conversion to burn coal instead of wood.
-The engine was scrapped around the turn of the 20th century, with its historical significance not recognized until decades later.
+In the early 1870s, the railroad had stopped naming their engines and the Leviathan became CP #63.
+When the Southern Pacific Railroad gained control of Central Pacific Railroad, CP #63 was renumbered and heavily modified, including a conversion to burn coal instead of wood.
+It was scrapped at the start of 20th century, with its historical significance not recognized until decades later.